Sunday, October 25, 2009

 The great achievement of Sir Ganga Ram is Gangapur agricultural project writes Sir Edward Mclegan Lieutenant governor of the Punjab who visited the Farm in 1920.
 A special feature of the whole of the Gangapur enterprises was extent to which scientific invention and machinery was used to make the project a gigantic success.
 Gangapur was the first farm to introduce a mechanical reaper, and ridger, and harrows, scythes, sprays and new type of gardening instruments were among the many modern designed and improved tools used.
 Agricultural experiments the use of modern mechanical devices with steam and electric power, and village planning on a most practical basis are all unique features, of striking or originality and breath of vision and have made the reputation of the estate, but the real triumph of Gangapur lies in yet another thing, the trolley which connects the estate with the railway station.

+| At the conclusion of his imperial service, the GOVT. allotted him 500-acres of land in the newly settled chanab colony in Lyallpur.
+The land was only two miles away from the railway station.
+With the vision to do better he had done in the Government service, Ganga Ram Became a great agriculturist.
 Generally, people think that the Hailey College Was Founded by Sir Malcolm Hailey.
 Contrarily to that it was Sir Ganga Ram who conceived this 1st Commerce College of Lahore.
 With his donation of few hundred thousand rupees and the support and approval of the Governor.
 For years the College has served the students of Lahore and even now stands as a prestigious institution of Commerce education.
 In addition, Ganga Ram also built and endowed the Maynard hall and Hailey hall for the Punjab University.
 During the period of his posting as executive engineer of Lahore he has the credit of designing constructing the magnificent buildings of the Lahore museum, the mayo School of Arts, the general post office, the Albert victor wing of the Lahore , mayo hospital and the Govt.
-College, Chemical laboratory.
+College, Chemical laboratory. |

 No accounts of his work in Lahore can be complete without mentioning the part he played in the remaking og the old town as an ex-officio municipal commissioner. “the present generation of Lahore” are told by an old citizen, “have on idea of the brick-laid-streets, the narrow drains with dead ends, and the horrible stench which they emitted resulting in disease, cholera, and malaria which played havoc all the year round.